-Escorts on campus and in the near neighborhood are available at all times through the CSPS Communications Center.
+Escorts on campus and in the near neighborhood are available at all times.
 An escort can be requested by directly calling CSPS or using a blue light phone.
 Gonzaga's Safe Ride program is also available.
 This no-cost ride can get you home from a compromising situation, no questions asked.
 More information on this program is available by calling 509-313-2222.